CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_inversion.md

 ```

 Here, ``\kappa_*`` is a limiting condition number, ``\mu_{s,1}`` is the largest eigenvalue of the sample covariance ``\mathrm{Cov}(\theta_{s, n+1}, \theta_{s, n+1})`` and ``I_p`` is the identity matrix of size ``p\times p``.

+!!! warning
+    This modification is not a magic bullet.
+If large fractions of ensemble members fail during an iteration, this will degenerate the span of the ensemble.

+# Sparsity-Inducing Ensemble Kalman Inversion

+We include Sparsity-inducing Ensemble Kalman Inversion (SEKI) to add approximate ``L^0`` and ``L^1`` penalization to the EKI ([Schneider, Stuart, Wu, 2020](https://doi.org/10.48550/arXiv.2007.06175)).

+!!! warning
+    The algorithm suffers from robustness issues, and therefore we urge caution in using the tool